-3.6 Upon the submission of a completed Application, the Respondent will be notified and have thirty (30) days to submit a Response to the Application.
+3.6 Upon the submission of a completed Application, the Respondent will be notified and have thirty (30) business days to submit a Response to the Application.
 A sample Response form can be viewed in the sample forms section of the web site.
 The Respondent(s) may view the filed Application and supporting documents from the Personal Management Page (view sample Management Page) of the website.

 3.7 The Respondent may, as a part of the Response, file a counterclaim against the Applicant or crossclaim against any another Respondent.
 The Respondent may also have the ability to add another party as an additional Respondent provided that they consent to be added.
 In the event the Respondent does not assert a counterclaim or crossclaim, their right to do so shall be deemed to have been waived.

 3.8 The Respondent must submit (upload) the following with the Response:

 a) All documentary evidence to support their position and/or counterclaim.
 Evidence may include any audio or video recordings relevant to the claim.
 Such documentary evidence shall consist of support for the liability of the Applicant, including but not limited to the agreement (with all of the terms and conditions) which provides for mandatory arbitration with ARS, witness statements, photographs and all other evidence that the Respondent is relying on.

 b) The documentary evidence shall also include proof of damages.